raishish/diffuseARC/README.md

-# diffuseARC
-Discrete Diffusion for ARC-AGI
+# diffuseARC: Discrete Diffusion for ARC-AGI

-# Directory Structure
-- [llada](llada): Contains the code for experiments with LLaDA
-- [mercury-coder](mercury-coder): Contains the code for experiments with InceptionLabs Mercury Coder Small
-- [inpaintARC](inpaintARC): Contains the code for inpainting experiments This repository includes three approaches for using masked discrete diffusion language models (MDLMs) for abstraction and reasoning, particularly the ARC-AGI challenge:
+This repository includes three approaches for using masked discrete diffusion language models (MDLMs) for abstraction and reasoning, particularly the ARC-AGI challenge:

 1. Pre-trained models